Karthiknair10/Beauty-Products-Survey-Data-Analysis/README.md

 # Beauty-Products-Survey-Data-Analysis
-Beauty products survey was created using Zoho survey and the data was collected and cleaned using excel.
-With the help of Power BI, the data was visualized in order to extract the valuable insights from it.
+A beauty products survey was created using Zoho Survey and the data was collected and cleaned using Excel.
+With the help of Power BI, the data was visualized in order to extract valuable insights from it.